Horgix/willish/README.md

 Note the HTTP status code, the content type and the body.
 No longer 200, no longer HTML, win !

-For more informations on error handling and JSON outputs:
+For more information on error handling and JSON outputs:

 - <http://flask.pocoo.org/docs/0.12/patterns/apierrors/>
 - <http://flask.pocoo.org/snippets/83/>